 Originally founded as two separate colleges – Hobart College in 1822 and William Smith College in 1908 – Hobart and William Smith Colleges enjoy a rich and unique history that spans nearly 200 years on Seneca Lake.
 Below is a timeline of the Colleges’ major milestones and events from its foundation until present day.

-Because Hobart and William Smith recognize how important an internship is in determining career direction, the Colleges have made a bold commitment: For incoming first year students matriculating in the fall of 2014 and beyond, Hobart and William Smith guarantee that students of good academic and social standing who have successfully completed the Pathways Program, will be able to participate in one internship or research opportunity.
-In most cases, the internship will happen in the summer after the junior year.
-For summer internships that are unpaid, the Colleges will provide a stipend.
+Hobart and William Smith recognize just how instrumental an internship can be in determining career direction.
+To ensure HWS students have access to these important professional learning opportunities, the Colleges have made a bold commitment.
+Hobart and William Smith guarantee that students of good academic and social standing who successfully complete the Pathways Program will be able to participate in at least one internship or research opportunity.
+In most cases, the experience will take place during the summer after the junior year.
+For unpaid internship and research opportunities, the Colleges will provide a stipend.

 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2019.
 By rating institutions on a scale from 1 to 5, on multiple studies-related questions, we found the top educators in the world.Learn more about the Global Student Satisfaction Awards

 The Office of Student Activities is your one-stop shop for getting involved at HWS!
 We work hard to provide a calendar full of exciting programs and events for the entire campus.